Arrest sought of Colorado clerk in voting tampering case

 She has dismissed the charges filed against her as politically motivated and has not yet entered a plea.

 Mesa County, in western Colorado, is largely rural and heavily Republican.
-Trump won it in the 2020 presidential election with nearly 63% of the vote.
-President Joe Biden won Colorado overall with 55.4% of the state’s vote.
+Trump won it in the 2020 presidential election with nearly 63 percent of the vote.
+President Joe Biden won Colorado overall with 55.4 percent of the state’s vote.